Health & Fitness · D2C · United States

 Audience Intelligence and ICP Activation

 Identified women aged 45 to 64 as the highest-converting demographic segment in Non-Branded Search and activated this insight across bid adjustments, ad copy, and audience targeting.
-This allowed the algorithm to prioritise the highest-value traffic segment while messaging was refined to speak directly to this audience.
+This allowed the algorithm to prioritize the highest-value traffic segment while messaging was refined to speak directly to this audience.

 Structured Weekly Performance Reviews